 All employment (including casual employment) must comply with the Fair Work Ombudsman’s National Employment Standards, with pay and conditions that would be no less than those of local Australian permanent residents and citizens working in the role.

-This includes salary consistent with including local market salary rate.
-This could be demonstrated by:
+This includes salary consistent with local market salary rate.
+This could be demonstrated by providing at least two of:

-• market salary survey data such as Hays Salary guides or Payscale
+• market salary survey data such as Hays Salary guides or SmartMatch

-• advertisements from the last 6 months for equivalent positions in the same location (eg Seek, Indeed, CareerOne)
+• advertisements from the last six months for equivalent positions in the same location (eg Seek, Indeed, CareerOne)

 • remuneration surveys completed by a reputable organisation